 With this setting, you can extend the display of your Mac using an iPad.

 We hope that our quick review of all the Mac System Preferences options was useful for you.
 The productivity apps, Funter, Memory Cleaner, and App Cleaner & Uninstaller, which we mentioned in this post, are available in the MacCleaner PRO bundle.
-In addition to these apps, you will get Duplicate File Finder, which identifies duplicate files and folders, and Disk Expert, which analyzes your Mac’s storage.
+In addition to these apps, you will get Duplicate File Finder, which identifies duplicate files and folders, and Disk Space Analyzer, which analyzes your Mac’s storage.

 Buy six apps in one MacCleaner PRO bundle for a special price – only $34.95.